-Now let us decorate Kitaev's Majorana chains to the dual lattice.
+Now we decorate Kitaev's Majorana chains onto the dual lattice.
 We use a $\mathbb Z_2$-valued 1-cochain $\tilde n_1(g_i,g_j)$ to indicate whether there is a domain wall between vertices $i$ and $j$. $\tilde n_1\in H^1(G_b,\mathbb Z_2)$ is a cocycle because we are constructing SPT states without deconfined Majorana fermions (the Kitaev chains should form closed loops).
-Depending on the configurations of $\{g_i\}$ and choices of $\tilde n_1$, the domain wall configuration in a particular lattice is different.
-We pair up the Majorana fermions depending on the domain wall configuration as follows: if there is no domain wall on link $\langle ij\rangle$, then the Majorana fermions $\gamma_{ijA}$ and $\gamma_{ijB}$ on the two sides of this link are paired up (vacuum pair) with respect to the direction of the dual red link (we use solid blue line and gray ellipse to indicate this pairing); if there is domain wall on link $\langle ij\rangle$, then the Majorana fermion of this link is paired up to another Majorana fermion, belonging to another links with domain wall, within the same triangle.
+Depending on the configurations of $\{g_i\}$ and the choices of $\tilde n_1$, the domain wall configuration in a particular lattice is different.
+We pair the Majorana fermions depending on the domain wall configuration as follows.
+If there is no domain wall on link $\langle ij\rangle$, then the Majorana fermions $\gamma_{ijA}$ and $\gamma_{ijB}$ on the two sides of this link are paired (vacuum pair) with respect to the direction of the dual red link (we use a solid blue line and gray ellipse to indicate this pairing).
+If there is a domain wall on link $\langle ij\rangle$, then the Majorana fermion of this link is paired with another Majorana fermion belonging to another link with a domain wall within the same triangle.

 After fermion decoration, the (2-2) move becomes a fermionic unitary transformation between the fermionic Fock spaces on two different triangulation lattices $\cT$ and $\cT'$.
-An example of this standard $F$ move is (there are $\mathbb Z_2$ domain walls on links $\langle 01\rangle$, $\langle 02\rangle$, $\langle 03\rangle$, and no domain wall on other links):
+An example of this $F$ move (the standard $F$ move) is presented as follows (there are $\mathbb Z_2$ domain walls on links $\langle 01\rangle$, $\langle 02\rangle$, $\langle 03\rangle$, and no domain wall on the other links):

 where the $F$ operator is defined as